 Pimblett’s journey has been more controversial.
 His UFC debut came with enormous hype from his Cage Warriors days, and he’s largely delivered on that promise, if not always in the dominant fashion his critics demand.
 The Molly McCann friendship, the Liverpool following, the unapologetic personality: Pimblett has built himself into a star who sells pay-per-views regardless of his ranking.
 But the substance has been there too.
 His submission of Tony Ferguson showed evolving grappling, and his knockout of Jared Gordon demonstrated power that translates at the highest level.
 The question has always been whether Pimblett could handle the elite tier of lightweights, fighters who punch back as hard as they get punched.

 The stylistic matchup favors action over strategy.
 Gaethje will push forward, looking to establish the leg kick early and often.
 His calf kicks against Poirier were some of the most damaging strikes thrown in a UFC octagon that year, and Pimblett’s stance leaves him vulnerable to the same attack.
 Pimblett’s best path to victory runs through his jiu-jitsu.
 If he can avoid accumulating too much leg damage early, he might find opportunities to drag Gaethje into deep water on the ground.
-Gaethje has shown defensive grappling improvements, but against a crafty submission artist operating with championship desperation, anything can happen.
+Gaethje has shown defensive grappling improvements, but per UFC Stats, he’s been taken down in four of his last six fights, and Pimblett’s submission rate of 45% means even a single successful takedown could end the night.

 Nunes vs Harrison: The GOAT Returns

 When Amanda Nunes announced her retirement in June 2023, it felt like the definitive end of an era.
-She had defended the bantamweight and featherweight titles a combined eleven times, knocked out Cris Cyborg in 51 seconds, and submitted Ronda Rousey in 48.
+She had defended the bantamweight and featherweight titles a combined eleven times according to UFC Stats, knocked out Cris Cyborg in 51 seconds, and submitted Ronda Rousey in 48.
 Her resume reads like a hall of fame ballot with no weak spots.
 So when reports emerged that she was considering a return, the MMA world responded with appropriate skepticism.
 Comebacks rarely work out the way fighters imagine them.

 But Nunes isn’t returning for a tune-up fight or a quick payday.
 She’s coming back to face Kayla Harrison, her former teammate at American Top Team and the most dominant judoka in PFL history.
 Harrison’s transition to the UFC has been everything the promotion hoped for.
 Two straight finishes against legitimate competition, and a title shot that felt earned rather than manufactured.
 Now she holds the belt that Nunes once owned, and she’ll have to defend it against the woman who redefined what female fighters could accomplish.

 The dynamic between former training partners always adds intrigue to a fight.
 They know each other’s tendencies, have felt each other’s power, and understand the subtle technical details that outside opponents must discover the hard way.
-Harrison’s judo credentials are unimpeachable, two Olympic gold medals and a ground game that has overwhelmed everyone she’s faced in MMA.
+Harrison’s judo credentials are unimpeachable — two Olympic gold medals per the International Judo Federation — and a ground game that has overwhelmed everyone she’s faced in MMA.
 But Nunes has solved world-class grapplers before.
 Her takedown defense against Valentina Shevchenko and her ability to scramble away from danger against Cat Zingano showed a grappling IQ that matched her striking prowess.

 At 37, Nunes is taking a significant risk.
 Ring rust is real, and Harrison represents the worst possible stylistic matchup for a returning fighter looking for an easy transition back.
 But Nunes has never sought easy fights.
-Her legacy was built on walking through challenges that would have deterred lesser champions, and a victory over Harrison would cement her status as the undisputed greatest of all time in women’s MMA history.
+Her legacy was built on walking through challenges that would have deterred lesser champions, and a victory over Harrison would silence the only remaining argument against her legacy: that she retired without facing the division’s most dangerous challenger.

 The Paramount+ Era Begins